 - Although match is not a requirement for this funding, the JAG Board encourages applicants to show a commitment from either state or local governments, a portion of a direct JAG award from BJA (for eligible jurisdictions), or other funding committed by partner agencies for this project.
-This other funding will need to be identified and documented in the application. - Jurisdictions that receive a direct award from BJA for JAG funding will not be automatically excluded from applying for the portion of funds awarded to the state. - Applicants who are applying for continuation funds or expecting to apply for continuation funding in future years (up to 48 months) for the same project will be expected to reduce their requested funding by 10% for each subsequent year.
+This other funding will need to be identified and documented in the application. - Jurisdictions that receive a direct award from BJA for JAG funding will not be automatically excluded from applying for the portion of funds awarded to the state. - Applicants who are applying for continuation funds or expecting to apply for continuation funding in future years (up to 48 months) for the same project are no longer required to decrease their requests until the 4th year when they are asked to reduce their budgets by 15%.